ccarney16/pterodactyl-containers/README.md

 ### SSL Encryption ###

 SSL Encryption is an optional but recommended feature.
-Automatic SSL is provided by Let's Encrypt.
+Automatic SSL within _docker-compose.yml_ is provided by Let's Encrypt.
 When using the webroot feature in certbot (refer to docker-compose.yml), you should mount the .well-known directory created to `/var/www/html/public/.well-known` within the panel container.

 ### Contributing ###